Microsoft OWA 2013 IIS Integration

 Auto-show image If this option is ticked, the TURing or Pinpad image is requested as soon as the user enters the username and tabs away from it.
 If this option is not ticked, the user must click a button to show the image.

 Excluded Paths: This allows paths to be set for which authentication is not required to reach them.
 The paths shown on the display are added by default.
-The configuration program automatically detects the current build of OWA and includes that.

 Excluded/Included IP addresses: You can choose to enable PINsafe authentication only for certain source IP addresses.
 Typically, you will do this if you wish to allow internal access to OWA without PINsafe authentication.
 Selecting "Exclude IP addresses below" will exclude the listed addresses from PINsafe authentication, while "Only include IP addresses below" will apply PINsafe authentication only to those IP addresses listed.
 For example, if you know that all external requests will come via a firewall at 192.168.0.99, you can select “Only include IP addresses below”, and enter the single IP address as the address to include.
 Note that you can enter IP address ranges here using CIDR notation, for example 192.168.0.0/24 or 192.168.0.0/255.255.255.0.
 PINsafe will always display addresses using the latter format, irrespective of how they are entered.
 IPv6 addresses are not currently supported.
+To add multiple addresses, enter them into a text editor, one per line then copy and paste all entries, into the excluded field.

 Configure The Swivel Server